FTamas77/Theses_2025/CausalInference.md

 - CausalForestDML correctly estimates heterogeneous causal effects.
 - ML-based causal inference is superior for real-world industrial data! 🚀

-### 📌 **Recommendations for Energy Efficiency**
+1. **ML-based methods outperform traditional regression** for causal inference by capturing non-linear relationships and heterogeneity.

-- ✅ Investigate workplace efficiency differences.
+2. **CausalForestDML provides more realistic treatment effects** compared to OLS regression (-7.0973 vs. unrealistic -6.24e+11).
-- ✅ Analyze machine maintenance schedules.
+3. **Validation is critical** - placebo tests reveal potential issues with unobserved confounders.
-- ✅ Train operators for energy efficiency.
+4. **Practical implications** include targeted interventions for specific workplaces rather than one-size-fits-all solutions.
-- ✅ Collect more data (e.g., temperature settings).
+5. **Future research** should incorporate more covariates and explore other ML-based causal inference methods.

-🚀 **ML-Based Causal Inference is the Future!**
+### 🚀 **ML-Based Causal Inference is the Future!**

-- ✅ More accurate, interpretable, and actionable insights than traditional regression!
+✅ More accurate, interpretable, and actionable insights than traditional regression!